weshipsoftware/weshipsoftware.github.io/.alternator/!readme/expectations.md

 lock–ins.

 **Work remote.** Software is built online, not in an office.
-Also, watching us type is incredibly boring.
+Also, watching us type is boring.

 **We don’t do scamware.** No cyrpto, NFTs, web3, or anything else designed to prey on people.

-**No refunds.** The first 7 days are free so if it's not a good fit, there’s no cost to cancel early.
+**No refunds.** The first 7 days are free so if it's not a good fit, there’s no cost to cancel.